Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 Megazorb Megazorb

 Megazorb is nicer than Carefresh and much cheaper if you can find a local supplier.
 It is low dust, absorbs smells well and is clean and pleasant to handle.
 For Jirds and Gerbils, whilst it doesn't compact as well as shavings, with a few boxes and tubes it made a good burrowing medium (see bottom of page).
 It is very light and so when it collapses, they just dig themselves out.
 It worked very well for the Degus and Chinchillas and doesn't mess up their fur.
 It was very good for the guinea pigs (see picture at bottom of page).
 Unfortunately I developed an allergy to the dust after a few months, but I would still recommend it as it caused me less problems than shavings and the animals no problems at all.
-The web site is at Megazorb with a list of distributors throughout the UK or phone around your local horse feed dealers as many are now stocking it at about £5 a bag.
-Bunnymail are now also stocking it at £15 + their normal postage charge - it costs this much because of the size of the sack.
+The web site is at Megazorb or phone around your local horse feed dealers as many are now stocking it.

 Pros: Low dust, pleasant smelling and absorbant.
 Cheap in bulk.